People's National Assembly: President of the People's National Assembly

 The president of the People's National Assembly has a role of directing debates and organizing the work of the Assembly.
 He is the fourth person of the State in the order of precedence during the protocol ceremonies, behind the President of the Republic, the Prime Minister and finally the President of the Council of the Nation.

 In the legislative procedure, the president opens and closes the meeting, leads the debates and enforces the rules.
 He may be replaced in these functions by one of the vice-presidents.

-It also has important constitutional prerogatives: it appoints three of the nine members of the Constitutional Council; it must be consulted by the President of the Republic before he exercises some of his constitutional powers (such as dissolution or concerning full powers in times of crisis).
-He can also at any time seize the Constitutional Council to verify the constitutionality of a law before its promulgation.
+It also has important constitutional prerogatives: it appoints three of the nine members of the Constitutional Court; it must be consulted by the President of the Republic before he exercises some of his constitutional powers (such as dissolution or concerning full powers in times of crisis).
+He can also at any time seize the Constitutional Court to verify the constitutionality of a law before its promulgation.
 It can also decide, with the Bureau, to reform the rules and the functioning of the People's National Assembly.

 The president of the People's National Assembly is elected at the beginning of the legislature for the duration of the latter.

 Although the information is not made public, the amount of the compensation of the president of the APN is known and amounts to about 600,000 dinars, significantly higher than that of the deputies.